Skip to content

 5. Graceful Degradation

-from instructor.exceptions import ValidationError, InstructorRetryException
+from instructor.core.exceptions import ValidationError, InstructorRetryException

 def extract_with_fallback(content: str):